 |DropDate||With thanks to Low Dogg.|

 |SL Comment Redirect||Undecided|

-If I haven’t yet committed to converting an add-on upon which you rely, please let me know.
-Your heartfelt plea may not change my mind, but at the very least it will give me an overwhelming sense of power.
+If we haven’t yet committed to converting an add-on upon which you rely, please let us know.
+Your heartfelt plea may not change our minds, but at the very least it will give us an overwhelming sense of power.